 Avoid costly visits to the farrier and ensure horseshoe protection.
 Over reach boots are ideal for preventing shoe loss.

 Bell boots for horses are available in rubber for long-term use.
 Prevent the boots from getting lost in the pasture by having no fasteners on the boots, as those could come undone accidentally.
 Over reach boots for daily training are available in different colours and have a Velcro closures for easy use.
 Try faux fur lined overreach boots which protect the fetlock area and provide additional comfort.
 Traditional ribbed, soft rubber over reach boots, with or without fasteners, are available in classic styles.
 Neoprene over reach boots are soft, flexible and durable.
 Choose over reach boots with anti-twist features and the Horze logo to protect in style.
+Apart from our own brand products, we stock over reach boots from leading brands such as LeMieux, Eskadron, Veredus and Acavallo.

 Over reach boots serve to protect the heels of the front hooves.
 Horses with long strides or young horses that are not yet properly balanced will easily kick their hind hooves against their front hooves.
 This can lead to serious injuries to the feet, especially if the horses are shod.
 Shod horses can also knock off the shoes of their front hooves in this way.